data-dot-all/dataall/pages/code.md

 ├── __init__.py
 ├── config.py : Config class to manage the config.json file
-├── context.py : Class to manage the API calls context ├── loader.py : Classes and methos that manage the loading of modules
+├── context.py : Class to manage the API calls context ├── loader.py : Classes and methods that manage the loading of modules
 ```

 #### db

-The exports from this package are:
+Backend code relies on the popular Python's `sqlalchemy` ORM package to connect and perform operations
+against the RDS database.
+Among other components in `base.db`we export:

-1. `aws.db.get_engine(envname='local')` : returns a wrapper for a SQLAlchemy  engine instance
+1. `get_engine(envname='local')` : returns a wrapper for a SQLAlchemy  engine instance
-2. `aws.db.Base` : a SQL alchemy Base metadata class
+2. `Base` : a SQL alchemy Base metadata class
-3. `aws.db.Resource` :  a SQL alchemy class that holds common fields (label, created,...) found in data.all models
+3. `Resource` :  a SQL alchemy class that holds common fields (label, created,...) found in data.all models
-4. `aws.db.create_schema_and_tables` :  a method that will create schema and tables
+4. `create_schema_and_tables` :  a method that will create schema and tables

 #### api
 The api is exposed using the [`ariadne` GraphQL package](https://ariadnegraphql.org/).